Bhattacharya-Lab/DConStruct/README.md

 - The list of PDB chains of FRAGFOLD dataset can be found [here](data/FRAGFOLD_150.txt)
 - The list of Target IDs of CASP12 and CASP13 FM targets can be found [here](data/CASP12_13_FM.txt)
-- The list of PDB chains of 510 non-redundant Membrane protein dataset can be found [here](data/Membrane_510.txt)
+- The list of PDB chains of 510 membrane protein dataset can be found [here](data/Membrane_510.txt)
 - The list of PDB chains of EVfold dataset can be found [here](data/EVfold_15.txt)